openSUSE/k8s-supportconfig-plugin/README.md

 Kubernetes plugin log collector for supportconfig part of the [supportutils](https://github.com/openSUSE/supportutils) suite

 ## Overview
-This script purpose is to include [Rancher's log collector](https://github.com/rancherlabs/support-tools/tree/master/collection/rancher/v2.x/logs-collector) while supportconfig is executed so that as much as kubernetes data can be gathered
+This script purpose is to include [Rancher's log collector](https://github.com/rancherlabs/support-tools/tree/master/collection/rancher/v2.x/logs-collector) when supportconfig is executed so that as much as kubernetes data can be gathered

-I made a contribution upstream recently which added the support for Kubeadm clusters in the rancher's collector using the switch `-r kubeadm` as well as collection from Rancher environments.
+I made a contribution upstream recently to Rancher's log collector script which added the support for Kubeadm clusters using the switch `-r kubeadm`, on top of the already existent collections for Rancher environments.

-The script auto-detects the environemnt and treid to collect logs for control planes (masters) and workers (agents) components and collect info such api-resource, nodes, metrics, certificates state and many more...
+The script auto-detects the environemnt and treis to collect logs for control planes (masters) and workers (agents) components and collect info such api-resource, nodes, metrics, certificates state and many more...

 Rancher collector script can be installed on any cluster nodes by running: